-- Vomiting and diarrhea are common during a drug overdose, and you won’t be able to control it.
-Blood in your vomit or in your stool are signs of life-threatening complications.
+- Vomiting and diarrhea are common during a drug overdose, and you won’t control it.
+Blood in your vomit or your stool are signs of life-threatening complications.

 - You might begin hallucinating.
-You will be seeing things that don’t really exist, and you will be talking about things that do not make sense to those around you.
+You will see things that don’t exist, and you will be talking about things that do not make sense to those around you.